Search

 Women’s overall course record and fastest split times

-At the time of writing, the women’s overall course record for Challenge Almere-Amsterdam is held by Sarissa de Vries – the Dutch athlete set a time of 08:32:04 in 2021.
-It was clearly a year for fast times, with 7 of the fastest top 10 times ever recorded at the race all being set in 2021.
+At the time of writing, the women’s overall course record for Challenge Almere-Amsterdam is held Marlene De Boer.
+She broke the previous course record, which was held by Sarissa de Vries who set a time of 08:32:04 in 2021, by almost 10 minutes in 2024.
+Finishing in 8:22:30.

 Renee Kiley (AUS) current holds the bike course record, with her blisteringly quick time of 4:23:07 which she set in 2023.
 And for the fastest run split, it’s Italian athlete Elisabetta Curridori who currently wears the crown with her 2:52:32 marathon split from the 2021 race.